stephenmcardle/DCInbox/README.md

 ## Congress Mentions
 Using a .json file of emails, this script creates a .csv file which contains information about every time one congressman mentions another.

-For more information on the DCInbox project, please visit www.dcinbox.com